DavisQBio/semester-biology/nav/about.md

 #### Primary Contributors

-Course materials have been modified by Robert Furrow, based on the Data Carpentry course [R for Data Analysis and Visualization of Ecological Data](https://datacarpentry.org/R-ecology-lesson/).
+Course materials have been modified or created by Robert Furrow.
+The explorations are designed by Robert Furrow, while the readings are based on the Data Carpentry course [R for Data Analysis and Visualization of Ecological Data](https://datacarpentry.org/R-ecology-lesson/).
 The site's style and structure are modified from the [Data Carpentry for Biologists](http://datacarpentry.org/semester-biology).
 Here are links to the details on the [contributers to R for Data Analysis and Visulization of Ecological Data](http://datacarpentry.org/R-ecology-lesson/CITATION) and the